nghttp2/nghttp2/README.rst

     Client <-- (HTTP/2, SPDY, HTTP/1.1) --> nghttpx <-- (HTTP/1.1) --> Web Server
                                           [reverse proxy]

-With ``--http2-proxy`` option, it works as so called secure proxy (aka SPDY proxy)::
+With the ``--http2-proxy`` option, it works as a so called secure proxy (aka SPDY proxy)::

     Client <-- (HTTP/2, SPDY, HTTP/1.1) --> nghttpx <-- (HTTP/1.1) --> Proxy
                                            [secure proxy]          (e.g., Squid, ATS)

-The ``Client`` in the above needs to be configured to use ``nghttpx`` as secure proxy.
+The ``Client`` in the above example needs to be configured to use ``nghttpx`` as secure proxy.

 At the time of this writing, Chrome is the only browser which supports secure proxy.
-The one way to configure Chrome to use secure proxy is create proxy.pac script like this:
+One way to configure Chrome to use a secure proxy is to create a proxy.pac script like this:

 .. code-block:: javascript